Dr. Biodun Awosusi

 Adolescent pregnancy in Northern Nigeria is a worrisome health and human right issue that requires urgent attention.
 Many girls are forced into early marriages, almost always without their consent.
 They are denied education and several life opportunities.
 A significant number experience complications during pregnancy, labor and postnatal period.

 As we celebrate World Population Day, I have decided to echo an important call by Nigerian adolescent girls for help!
 They call on us today to help them.
-They have voices that are barely audible but I can hear them.
-Can you?
+They have voices that are barely audible.
 They cry in their rooms and huts waiting for us to stand up for them!
 They are waiting for us to bear their heavy cross.
 They wail during labor.
 They shed tears many times after delivery.
-They are confused and in need of our help.
 Would you join me to stand up for them?

 First, you need to why.

 According to the 2008 Nigeria Demographic and Health Survey (NDHS), released Monday 8th July in Abuja by the National Population Commission (NPC), Nigeria’s adolescent fertility rate also stands at 121 live births per 1,000.
 This is very high compared with South Africa with 58 per 1,000 and Ghana with 63 per 1,000.
 It is highest in Katsina and lowest in Edo State.
 It is generally higher in North.

 NPC Chairman, Chief Festus Odimegwu asserted that the rising incidence of teenage pregnancy is due to poverty, sexual abuse, ignorance, cultural and religious beliefs.
 UNFPA Executive Director Babatunde Osotimehin supports this position.
 He said, on his World Population Day message, that adolescent pregnancy “is deeply rooted in poverty, gender inequality, violence, child and forced marriage, power imbalances between adolescent girls and their male partners, lack of education, and the failure of systems and institutions to protect their rights.”